AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 # Create your first Firefly API implementation

-Welcome to Adobe's Firefly APIs!
-These APIs offer a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
+A step-by-step guide to creating your first implementation of the Firefly API.

+The Adobe Firefly API offers a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
 In this tutorial, we'll guide you through creating your first implementation of the Firefly API.

 <InlineAlert slots="text" />